cloojure/modern-cljs/tut16.md

 Verify again that the
 [Shopping Form](http://localhost:3000/shopping.html) is still working as expected.
-See now the dimension of the `main.js` file generated with the `advanced` option:
+Now check the size of the `main.js` file generated using `advanced` optimization:

 ```bash
 ls -lah target/main.js